Atelopus ardila: History

 The first known specimen was collected on August 2, 1965, by R. E. Smalley.
 The holotype was collected on February 25, 1984, by Patricia A. Burrowes and Benjamín del Castillo.
 Initially, they were believed to be Atelopus ignescens.
 Later on, it was believed that they represented a distinct subpopulation of the species.
 After taxonomic review, Atelopus ardila was classed as a new species in 2010.

 The species used to be considered common, but their population rapidly declined in the past few decades.
-The last confirmed specimen was collected in June of 1989.
+The last confirmed specimen was collected in June 1989.
 Multiple searches throughout the mid 1990s failed to locate any individuals.
 Visual records indicate the presence of individuals in 1992, and there are unconfirmed visual records of the species by local people from 1994 and 2002.
 Searches conducted in the species' habitat between 2000 and 2004 also failed to find any individuals.
 The IUCN lists the species as Critically Endangered, and possibly extinct.
 The exact cause of the decline of Atelopus ardila is unknown, but disease, climate change, habitat loss, and impacts from nearby volcanoes are believed to have played roles.